dotkernel/dot-annotated-services/README.md

 Dotkernel component used to create services through [Laminas Service Manager](https://github.com/laminas/laminas-servicemanager) and inject them with dependencies just using method annotations.
 It can also create services without the need to write factories.
-Annotation parsing can be cached, to improve performance.
+Annotation parsing can be cached to improve performance.

-This package can clean up your code, by getting rid of all the factories you write, sometimes just to inject a dependency or two.
+This package can clean up your code by getting rid of all the factories you write, sometimes just to inject a dependency or two.

 ## Documentation